-(1) Where applicable, test results shall also be used to show compliance with lb/ton, lb/mmBtu, or other BACT performance limits.
+(1) Where applicable, test results will also be used to show compliance with lb/ton, lb/mmBtu, or other BACT performance limits.

-- (2) Initial and periodic performance testing on PM emitted from BHST-1 and BHST-2 shall be in accordance with the procedures outlined under §60.18 and §60.275a. - (3) Permittee may choose one of the identical listed units to test. - (4) Filterable Only. - 4.3.3 With respect to the performance testing required above under Section 4.3.2, the permittee shall, after the initial performance test, periodically conduct additional performance testing on the specified sources according to the following schedule:
+(2) Initial and periodic performance testing on PM emitted from BHST-1 and BHST-2 shall be in accordance with the procedures outlined under §60.18 and §60.275a.

+- (3) Permittee may choose one of the listed units to test. - (4) Exhausted through a common stack.
+The permittee must test one individual unit alone, either by sampling before the common stack or after with only one boiler in operation. - (5) Filterable Only. - 4.3.3 With respect to the performance testing required above under Section 4.3.2, the permittee shall, after the initial performance test, periodically conduct additional performance testing on the specified sources according to the following schedule: